 We want you to understand the charges on your natural gas bill.
 The more you know about natural gas rates, the easier it will be to make informed decisions about your energy usage or whether a natural gas contract with an energy retailer is right for you.

-The Ontario Energy Board sets natural gas rates for Enbridge Gas Distribution Inc., Union Gas Limited and Natural Resource Gas Limited (NRG).
+The Ontario Energy Board sets natural gas rates for Enbridge Gas Distribution Inc., Union Gas Limited and EPCOR Natural Gas Limited Partnership.
 We do not set natural gas rates for Kitchener Utilities or Utilities Kingston.

 Use our bill calculator to compare the cost your utility charges you with the costs outlined in an energy contract.

 Below are two sample natural gas bills.
 One is for a customer that buys their natural gas from their utility.
 The other is for a customer that buys their natural gas from an energy retailer (also known as natural gas marketer).
 What different charges are called on your bill depends on who your natural gas utility is.

 If you buy natural gas from Enbridge, Union or EPCOR, your natural gas rates are set by the Ontario Energy Board as explained below.
 The Ontario Energy Board does not regulate the prices that energy retailers charge in their contracts.
 In this case, the price you pay for the natural gas that you use is set out in the energy contract.

 This is a fixed charge to administer your natural gas account.
 It includes meter reading, customer services, equipment maintenance and emergency response services.